danielfett/draft-dpop/mainmatter.md

     potentially a refresh token).
 The client proves the possession of a private key belonging to some public key by sending a request header containing a JWT that was signed using this private key.
-    The matching public key is either sent in the request. <!-- or was already bound to the authotization grant. => PKCE -->
+    The corresponding public key is contained in the same request.
   * (B) The AS binds (sender-constrains) the access token to the public key claimed by the client; that is, the access token cannot be used without proving possession of the respective private key.
-    This is signaled to the client by using the `token_type` value `bearer+dpop`.
+    This is signaled to the client by using the `token_type` value `Bearer+DPoP`.
 If a refresh token is issued to the client, it is sender-constrained in the same way if the client is a public client.
 Note: refresh tokens are automatically bound to the `client_id` of a confidential client, which is more flexible than